vsean90-ctrl/ticket-lifecycle/README.md

 <h2>Assignment and Communication</h2>
 </p>
 <p>
 For our example ticket, underneath the name Ken, create a ticket that is reviewed and assigned to an appropriate department and support agent.
 With osTicket, agents can modify a request's priority, department, status, and SLA plan.
-Communication between support agents is documented and provides a clear history of the issue.
+Communication between support agents is documented, providing a clear history of the issue.

 </p>
 <br />
 <h2>Working the Issue</h2>
 </p>
 <p>
-The assigned technician investigated the reported problem and performed the necessary troubleshooting steps.
-This involved analyzing the information provided in the ticket, identifying the potential cause of the issue, and documenting actions taken to resolve it.
-If necessary, the ticket could be escalated or reassigned to another support team.
+Support technician John enacts an investigation on the support request and performs the necessary troubleshooting steps.
+Included in the troubleshooting process are analyzing the information on the ticket, determining the possible cause of the issue, and documenting actions taken to resolve it.
 </p>
 <br />
 <p>